ChandigarhUniv/Advance-Embedded-Systems-Design-IoT-and-Robotics-Implementation-Faculty-Development-Program--2022/README.md

 ![](https://github.com/ChandigarhUniv/Robotics4Mechatrons_-CU/blob/main/GALLERY/EGATE-TEXAS-FDP/FDP22_%20(2).jpg)

 # Advance-Embedded-Systems-Design-IoT-and-Robotics-Implementation-Faculty-Development-Program--2022 🚀
 A 3-day Faculty development program (which later extended to 5 Days on-demand) was offered by EdGate Technologies Pvt.
-Ltd. as a part of the MoU specidied TEXAS Instruments and Innovation Center of Excellence at Department of Mechatronics Engineering, Chandigarh University.
+Ltd. as a part of the MoU specified TEXAS Instruments and Innovation Center of Excellence at Department of Mechatronics Engineering, Chandigarh University.

 <p align="center" style="margin-top:10px">
 <b>